kinvolk/lokomotive/README.md

 kube-system   pod-checkpointer-l6lrt-controller-0       1/1    Running   0         6m
 ```

-## Non-Goals

-Typhoon is strict about minimalism, maturity, and scope.
-These are not in scope:

-* In-place Kubernetes Upgrades
-* Adding every possible option
-* Openstack or Mesos platforms

 ## Help

-Ask questions on the IRC #typhoon channel on [freenode.net](http://freenode.net/).
+Ask questions on the IRC #lokomotive-k8s channel on [freenode.net](http://freenode.net/).

 ## Motivation

-Typhoon powers the author's cloud and colocation clusters.
+Lokomotive powers the author's cloud and colocation clusters.
 The project has evolved through operational experience and Kubernetes changes.
-Typhoon is shared under a free license to allow others to use the work freely and contribute to its upkeep.
+Lokomotive is shared under a free license to allow others to use the work freely and contribute to its upkeep.

-Typhoon addresses real world needs, which you may share.
+Lokomotive addresses real world needs, which you may share.
 It is honest about limitations or areas that aren't mature yet.
 It avoids buzzword bingo and hype.
 It does not aim to be the one-solution-fits-all distro.
 An ecosystem of Kubernetes distributions is healthy.

 ## Social Contract

-Typhoon is not a product, trial, or free-tier.
-It is not run by a company, does not offer support or services, and does not accept or make any money.
-It is not associated with any operating system or platform vendor.

-Typhoon clusters will contain only [free](https://www.debian.org/intro/free) components.
+Lokomotive clusters will contain only [free](https://www.debian.org/intro/free) components.
 Cluster components will not collect data on users without their permission.

-## Donations

-Typhoon does not accept money donations.
-Instead, we encourage you to donate to one of [these organizations](https://github.com/poseidon/typhoon/wiki/Donations) to show your appreciation.